scanamo/scanamo/CONTRIBUTING.md

 Releasing
 ---------

-`release cross` from the SBT prompt should publish an artifact to Maven Central for both Scala 2.12 and Scala 2.13.
+Creating a git tag is all that is required to trigger Travis to publish an artifact to Maven Central for both Scala 2.12 and Scala 2.13 once the build is complete.
 It will also attempt to update the documentation website at http://www.scanamo.org/ with the latest scaladoc.